 Why asking for a testimonial from a client is difficult?

 The common perception is that customers don’t have time to write glowing reviews about your products or services – they’ve got more important things to do.
 You’re already grateful that they’ve done business with you; you don’t want to risk tarnishing the relationship by pushing your luck and asking them for more.

 Then there’s your time.
 Chasing customer feedback requires resources – a plan of action, a process, people – to keep it efficient and make sure that all those juicy endorsements get harvested.
 It takes time and money.

 Knowing how to ask is an elusive skill too.
 The thought of getting it wrong and coming across as a nuisance is enough to prevent a lot of businesses from trying.

 The truth, though, is that your customers do have time; in fact, a happy customer enjoys being asked to share their praise, provided you make it easy for them.

-How to get customer reviews?
+How to get customer testimonials: 10 effective techniques

 If you need to get feedback from your customer, simply asking might not be enough.
 You need to put some thought into who is the best person to ask, what questions you want to ask, and how to ask them the right way.